ouspg/CryptoCourse/Week8Exercises/README.md

 **2.1** Which version has the most listed vulnerabilities in the CVE database?

 **2.2** What is the most severe vulnerability listed for each version of TLS?
+Severity can be measured with the [CVSS](https://nvd.nist.gov/vuln-metrics/cvss) and this information can be accessed by clicking the *Learn more at National Vulnerability Database (NVD)* -link from the CVE listing.

 **2.3** What is the most recent vulnerability listed for each version of TLS?